Noninvertible Kramers-Wannier duality symmetries for the discrete-time quantum Ising chain: Abstract

 \section{Abstract}

 \textit{Integrable trotterization} provides a method to evolve a continuous time integrable many-body system in discrete time, such that it retains its conserved quantities.
 Here we explicitly show that the first order trotterization of the critical {\it transverse field Ising model} is integrable.
 The discrete time conserved quantities are obtained from an inhomogeneous transfer matrix constructed using the {\it quantum inverse scattering method}.
 The inhomogeneity parameter determines the discrete time step.
 We then focus on the non-invertible {\it Kramers-Wannier} duality-symmetry for the trotterized evolution.
 We find that the discretization of both space and time leads to a doubling of these duality operators.
 They account for discrete translations in both space and time.
 As an interesting application, we find that these operators also provide maps between trotterizations of different orders.
-This helps us extend our results beyond the trotterization scheme and investigate the Kramers-Wannier duality-symmetry for finite time Floquet evolution of the critical transverse field Ising chain.
+This helps us extend our results beyond the trotterization scheme and investigate the Kramers-Wannier duality-symmetry for finite time Floquet evolution of the critical transverse field Ising chain. {Finally, we investigate how these non-invertible operators shape the phase diagram of the discrete-time evolution.
+This question is particularly interesting in the Floquet setting, which is known to host a richer phase structure than its undriven counterpart.
+We systematically construct the necessary operators which relate different phases away from criticality for both trotterized and Floquet evolutions.}